FOOD FOR LIFE Compiled from time-tested, real-world practices of centenarians & verified traditional knowledge

 - Malabar spinach/Poi (heat-tolerant, excellent low-oxalate green but consume with calcium enriched food)

-- Pumpkin (Kumra) leaves ( Boiled in daily soup or cosume with pulses)
+- Pumpkin (Kumra) leaves and stem ( Boiled in daily soup or cosume with pulses)

-- Bottle Gourd (Lauki) leaves ( Boiled in daily soup or consume with pulses)
+- Bottle Gourd (Lauki) leaves and stem ( Boiled in daily soup or consume with pulses)

 - Moringa ( Boiled in daily soup or consume with pulses)